-Dogs and puppies love the sites, smells and tastes of the world.
+Dogs and puppies love the sites, smells, and tastes of the outside world.

-As most dog owners know, this charming fact can also be quite dangerous, as our canine friends regularly find something to chew on that won’t agree with their stomach.
+As most dog owners know, this charming fact can also be quite dangerous, as our canine friends regularly find something to chew on that won’t agree with their stomachs.

 One of the top summer dangers for dogs is plants.
 There are many common garden and landscaping plants that are hazardous to your dog.
 Whether garden plants, plants in the wild, or seasonal plants you bring home from the florist, plants can provide crazy smells and a taste of something new, which can be at odds with your pup’s health.